Percolation based architecture for cluster state creation using photon-mediated entanglement between atomic memories: Results

-Experimentally, it is important to consider the effect of non-functional sites (e.g. a far-detuned NV center or a missing trapped ion).
-Even if all faulty nodes and their edges are removed, as illustrated in Fig.~\ref{fig:siteloss}(a), the lattice can retain enough bonds to give a percolated cluster.
-In this case, the problem maps to site-bond percolation.
-This is quantified in Fig.~\ref{fig:siteloss} where we plot the minimum time required to obtain a percolated cluster as a function of the site-yield ($q$), assuming NVs coupled to diamond waveguides without a cavity (medium $p_0 = 0.02\%$).
-In general, a reduced site-yield can be compensated with a larger bond probability which corresponds to more time.
-While the hexagonal, square and triangular lattices have a similar threshold time $t_c$ when the site-yield is perfect, the tolerance to imperfect site-yield is different.
-Following the trend of the site percolation threshold ($q_{c}$), the triangular ($q_{c} = 0.5$) performs better than square ($q_{c} \approx 0.593$), which performs better than the hexagonal lattice ($q_{c} \approx 0.697$).
-The site percolation threshold corresponds to the minimum possible site-yield for percolation with all bonds having succeeded ($p = 1$).
+Practically, a scalable architecture should be able to tolerate non-functional sites.
+For example, trapping in a metastable state, a far-detuned transition, failed charge initialization greatly reduced the system performance in the recent state-of-the-art experiment \cite{humphreys2018deterministic}.
+Even if all faulty nodes and the bonds connected to it are removed, the lattice can retain enough bonds for a percolated lattice (Fig.~\ref{fig:siteloss}(a), inset).
+The problem maps to site-bond percolation.
+We define the site-yield $q$ as the fraction of functional nodes.
+Figure \ref{fig:siteloss}(a) plots the minimum time required to obtain a percolated lattice as a function of $q$, assuming NVs coupled to diamond waveguides ($p_0 = 0.02\%$).
+In general, a reduced site-yield can be compensated with a larger bond probability which would require a longer time (more attempts).
+The site percolation threshold, $q_c$, corresponds to the minimum possible site-yield for percolation with all bonds having succeeded ($p = 1$).
+The triangular ($q_{c} = 0.5$) performs better than the square lattice ($q_{c} \approx 0.593$) that outperforms the honeycomb lattice ($q_{c} \approx 0.697$).

-The architecture that we have discussed thus far allows for only nearest neighbor connections between atomic memories.
-In Fig.~\ref{fig:transnodearchitecture}, we present a modified architecture that can be used to make long range connections which can in turn decrease the threshold time and increase tolerance to imperfect site yield.
-Furthermore the architecture reduces the required number of detectors by a factor of 4.
-In this architecture (Fig.~\ref{fig:transnodearchitecture}(a)), the $1 \times 4$ switch from Fig.~\ref{fig: SPDschematic} is replaced by a $5 \times 5$ Mach-Zehnder interferometer (MZI) array with the input and output ports depicted with arrows in the unit cell.
-The $5 \times 5$ MZI array can be used to implement any linear optic unitary between the set of input and output modes~\cite{1994.PRL.Reck-Zeilinger.DiscreteUnitaryopfrombeamsplitter}.
-On-chip fully-programmable MZI arrays of 22 input and output modes~\cite{2016.ArXiv.Shen-Sojacic.DeepLearnMZI} have been demonstrated.
-The MZI arrays allow us to make long range connections by turning nodes ``transparent" and entangle distant nodes while maintaining a planar physical architecture.
+The architecture that we have discussed thus far only allows for nearest neighbor interaction.
+Adding long range connections shown in the inset of Fig.~\ref{fig:siteloss}(b) can decrease the threshold time and increase tolerance to imperfect site yield.
+Such an architecture can be implemented by replacing the $1 \times 4$ switch in Fig.~\ref{fig: SPDschematic} with a $5 \times 5$ optical switch, which is depicted in supplementary Fig. S1.
+Seven Mach-Zehnder interferometers (MZIs) with two phase shifters can implement switching between the set of input and output modes (fig. S1(c))~\cite{supp_percatmem}.
+The MZI arrays allow a node to be `transparent'.
+If a node is transparent, photons pass through the node to the next adjacent node for interference (fig. 4(b) inset).
+By turning multiple adjacent nodes transparent, this bypass enables long range entanglement in a planar architecture.